 Contact the White House to request a presidential greeting.

-You can purchase official portraits of the president and vice president online.
+You will soon be able to purchase official portraits of the president online.

 Invitations for the White House and All Other Requests

 If you would like to extend an invitation to, have questions for, or would like information about the president, the White House, or the status of a request, contact the White House.

 Ask a real person any government-related question for free.
 They'll get you the answer or let you know where to find it.